 The harp you choose depends on the type of music you would like to play and budget.
 If you would like to play Classical or Jazz music you will eventually need a pedal harp but if you prefer folk/traditional music then the lever/Celtic harp is for you.
 If you are undecided I recommend starting on a lever harp as the music is very similar until around grade 4 level which is then a good time to transfer to the pedal harp if you wish to do so.

 Do I need to bring my harp to lessons?

 I have lever and pedal harps that students play on for the lessons.

 How long are the lessons?

-For children I recommend 30 minutes weekly, adults 1 hour every other week.
+I recommend 30 minutes weekly or 1 hour fortnightly.

 Which days do you teach?

-Weekdays, when booking lessons please let me know which weekdays and times you can do.
+I currently teach on weekdays .
+When enquiring about lessons please let me know which days and times you are able to do.

 Yes, I can provide lessons via Skype and Zoom.